 There is a sense of safety in knowing where you are.
 When we are in a procedure, we most probably want to know where in the process we are.
 It puts our minds at ease.
 We realize how far we have come and how far we still have to go.
 Use a progress bar to indicate what the stages in the procedure were and where the user is currently at.
 Furthermore, this also helps them if they decide to alter their information in the middle of the process.
-They know where to go to look for that information and the way to come back.
+They know where to look for that information and how to come back.

 Stop!
 Stop asking for non-relevant information.
 Give your users the sense of privacy they need.
 Some people hardly even open up to their close friends.
 When they see you are asking for information unrelated to checkout, they realize you are not safe.
 Furthermore, the more you ask, the more they have to provide, and the harder the checkout becomes.

 Imagine you are in the middle of a purchase.
-Suddenly, your connection shuts down, or the power goes out, or your mom calls you to do something immediately.
-It will be quite painful to do all the process again.
+Suddenly, your connection shuts down, the power goes out, or your mom calls you to do something immediately.
+It will be quite painful to do all the processes again.
 By including an auto-save feature for your carts, you will help users pick up the process where they left it.

-Follow up your customers’ abandoned checkouts via recovery emails.
+Follow up on your customers’ abandoned checkouts via recovery emails.
 Remind them of the value they are missing.
 You can use automated scripts to achieve this with minimum effort.
 This will help you recapture lost revenue and reduce the impact of your checkout abandonment rate.

 You are not competing for attention anymore.
 You do not need to understand how to offer them the fragrance of information for the goods they require anymore.
 Also, you are not concerned about finding user intent.
 It is high time you close the deal!